The Manta5 Hydrofoiler™ has just won ‘Gold’ in the prestigious Best Awards, thanks in part to seven Waikato Alumni.

 “Developing a hydrofoil bike has been a rewarding, yet extremely challenging journey, requiring highly technical capabilities to overcome design challenges… our Waikato alumni have come on board and made a brilliant contribution – it’s refreshing to have such young, sharp minds involved”

-Guy Howard-Willis, Founding Director of Manta5
+Guy Howard-Willis, Founder of Manta5

 The alumni that have been involved in Manta5’s journey include: Greg Johnston (BMS Hons), Louis Wilks (BMS), Daniel Dredge (BE Hons, current Masters student), Harrisson Jull (BE Hons, current PHD student), Samaria Mason (BMS Hons), Randal Meijerink (BMS Hons), Jeanna Sayson (BMS Hons).
 Five of these alumni are still currently employed, as Manta5 gears up for product release and a pilot production run later this year.